dennyabrahamsinaga/dennysinaga.com/content/whoami/index.md

 draft: false
 ---

 Hello everyone!
-I'm Denny Abraham Sinagal, a recent graduate from Del Institute of Technology.
+I'm Denny Abraham Sinaga, a recent graduate from Del Institute of Technology.
 During university, I worked as a Penetration Tester, diving into cybersecurity.
 In 2023, I embarked on Capture The Flag (CTF) adventures, earning a CEH certification this year, solidifying my commitment to cybersecurity.